 INSURANCE BAD FAITH

-Sometimes insurance companies don’t handle your claim in good faith or refuse to deal with you fairly.
-When this happens, it is usually necessary for you to file a lawsuit against your insurance company in order to recover the insurance benefits that you are owed.
+Sometimes insurance companies don’t handle your claim in good faith.
+When that happens, it is usually necessary for you to file a lawsuit against your insurance company to recover the insurance benefits that you are owed.

 Examples of Insurance “Bad Faith”